sandslamsal/WaveLabX/paper.md

 ## Availability and reuse

 WaveLabX is released under the MIT License and is intended to be easy to install and integrate into laboratory processing pipelines and Jupyter-based workflows.
-The repository includes example datasets, scripts to reproduce validation figures, and documentation describing common usage patterns.
+The repository includes example datasets, scripts to reproduce figures, and documentation describing common usage patterns.

 The software is designed to be extensible, allowing users to incorporate additional wave-processing routines or adapt the workflows to facility-specific needs.